ExpressionEngine/ExpressionEngine-User-Guide/docs/comment/control-panel.md

 ### Comment Administration Privileges

-Comment administration permissions are set on a per member group basis in [Create/Edit Member Groups](control-panel/member-manager.md#member-groups).
+Comment administration permissions are set on a per member role basis in [Create/Edit Member Roles](control-panel/member-manager.md#member-roles).

 - **Can Moderate Comments**: Can view all comments and change the status of any comment.
 - **Can edit their own comments**: Can view and edit only comments they made.